hmatalonga/data-science-projects/README.md

 $ docker-compose up
 ```

-The projects will be available under `/home/jovyan` inside the container.
+The projects will be available under `notebooks` folder.

 ### Configuration